gaogaotiantian/viztracer/docs/source/viztracer.rst

         parse the data collected, return number of total entries

+    .. py:method:: enable_thread_tracing()

+        enable tracing in the current thread, useful when you use multi-thread without builtin threading module

     .. py:method:: add_instant(name, scope="g")

         :param str name: name of this instant event